 About Dry Eye Disease

-Dry eye disease is a common ocular disorder involving the aberrant production and stability of tear film, which results in damage to the ocular surface and is correlated with symptoms of ocular discomfort.
-Common signs and symptoms of dry eye disease include: eye redness, ocular pain, burning and stinging sensation, foreign body sensation, itchy or scratchy eye sensation, tired eyes, enhanced eye pressure, and painful mucous discharge.
+The most common causes of dry eye disease are contact lens usage, autoimmune disorders, systemic drug effects, and refractive surgery, which can lead to aberrant production and stability of tear film.
+The resulting damage to the ocular surface is correlated with the common signs and symptoms of dry eye disease: eye redness, ocular pain, burning and stinging sensation, foreign body sensation, itchy or scratchy eye sensation, tired eyes, enhanced eye pressure, and painful mucous discharge.